top of page

 Can too much magnesium be harmful?

-In healthy people, our kidneys will get rid of any access amounts of magnesium so you do not need to limit your intake.
-However, magnesium found in dietary supplements and medications should not exceed the upper limit amount unless recommended by a health care provider.
+In healthy people, the kidneys will get rid of any excess amounts of magnesium, so you do not need to limit your intake.
+However, magnesium found in dietary supplements and medications should not exceed the upper limit amount unless recommended by a healthcare provider.

 Common problems from taking too much magnesium: